Phase ll Study of Pirfenidone in Patients With RAILD (TRAIL1)

 |Rheumatoid Arthritis Interstitial Lung Disease||Drug: Pirfenidone Drug: Placebo||Phase 2|

 This is a phase 2, randomized, double blind, placebo controlled trial of pirfenidone for the treatment of RA associated interstitial lung disease.
 Approximately 270 subjects will be randomized to receive Pirfenidone 2403 mg per day or placebo in a 1:1 ratio.
 The primary outcome of this study is to assess the efficacy of pirfenidone 2403 mg/day versus placebo in patients with RA associated interstitial lung disease, as defined by progression free survival over the 52 weeks of treatment.
 Patients will receive blinded study treatment from the time of randomization until the Week 52 Visit.

 Eligible patients aged 18 to 85 years must meet 2010 ACR/EULAR criteria for RA (Aletaha, Neogi et al. 2010) as well as RA-associated ILD, as determined by imaging and, when available, lung biopsy.
-Patients will be required to have a % predicted FVC ≥40 and % predicted DLCO ≥30 at screening.
+Patients will be required to have a % predicted FVC ≥40 and % predicted DLCO or TLCO ≥30 at screening.